|

 chose," (no big deal) she shrugs her approval.

 Harumph, how dare she belittle my hard-won trophy!
 What the hell, I'll grab myself a grand creme and a chocolate something or other, the onsite boulangerie and cafe should be open by now.
 That will keep me out of the bars they call cafes, whose air already hangs thick and sour with the cigar and cigarette smoke of the other buyers.
 The boulangerie's gateau au chocolat would be enough to perk me up by itself but the young thing purveying the goods has cantaloupes fit for King Farouk, and they are roaming around braless under a scooped-neck chemise.
 She bends over the cash drawer to give change, affording a full-on view of said pendulous orbs now quivering above the euros.
-A grave silence pervades the boulangerie, the clientele of rain-besotted male dealers mostly in their forties, fifties and sixties with their long French noses buried in their coffee cups, stealing upward glances across the counter from their cafe tables, to a man wondering to where his youth has vanished.
+A grave silence pervades the boulangerie, the clientele of rain-besotted male dealers mostly in their forties, fifties, and sixties -- with their French noses buried in their coffee cups, stealing upward glances across the counter from their cafe tables, each man wondering when he transitioned from joueur to voyeur.
 With such high drama, who needs coffee, antiques, or chocolate cake?
 Cherie, did you give me the right change?
 Wasn't that a 20 I gave you?
 Can you check the drawer again?
+Yes, inspect closely, s'il vous plait.
 Fortified, I bounce back into the fray.

 There, tout d'un coup, by the side of a tall white